mkishi1221/mkishi1221.github.io/_includes/cv.md

 I'm a product designer turned product manager and developer.
 I’ve led teams across the UK and Japan in software development, startup growth, and NLP solutions for major Japanese corporations.

-- I bring over a decade of product design experience and have guided products from early validation through to delivery.
-I've used fast, low-cost testing to uncover user needs, assess technical feasibility, and align with business priorities.
+- I bring hands-on experience in product design, development, and team leadership, having guided products from early validation through to launch.
+I use fast, low-cost testing to uncover user needs, evaluate technical feasibility, and keep efforts aligned with business goals.
-- I thrive on shaping complex products that demand both technical depth and strong design sensibility.
-From machine translation to 3D visualisation, I’ve worked on challenges where engineering and design go hand in hand.
+- I thrive on shaping complex, multidisciplinary products that require both technical depth and design sensibility.
+From machine translation to 3D visualization, I shift gears easily and contribute across a wide range of engineering and design challenges.
 - I care deeply about creating inclusive teams where people feel safe, supported, and empowered.
 That starts with understanding how individuals work, what they need, and how to help them grow together.

 ## How I work:

 Before diving into my work history, here’s a snapshot of the areas I specialise in and the environments where I do my best work.

 - **Product management:** Leading and uncovering key information that drives product strategy.
-I work closely with teams, stakeholders, and customers to uncover user needs, validate assumptions, understand technical feasibility and inform strategic decisions.
+I've worked closely with teams, stakeholders, and customers to uncover user needs, validate assumptions, understand technical feasibility and inform strategic decisions.
 - **Team management and development process design:** Leading day-to-day execution needed to turn strategy into results.
 Aligning user, business, and technical needs to create clear, well-informed PRDs and technical briefs.
-Enabling innovation through frequent, incremental improvements informed by testing, feedback, and validation.
+Managing innovation through frequent, incremental improvements informed by testing, feedback, and validation.
 - **Knowledge management:** Guiding teams to maintain clear documentation, shared resources, and processes that help teams onboard quickly, collaborate effectively, and retain critical knowledge.
+I’ve also managed product knowledge by writing and maintaining support articles on Intercom for both customers and external stakeholders.
 - **Design, research and Development:** I bring hands-on experience across UI/UX, brand and marketing design, applied data science, automated QA, GitHub-based code reviews, managing cloud infrastructure and AWS deployments.
 I thrive in early-stage teams and can quickly learn to fill critical gaps to maintain momentum and ensure high-quality delivery.

 If you'd like to learn more or discuss working together, feel free to [drop me a message](/contact){: .cv_link target="_blank" } or [reach out on LinkedIn](https://www.linkedin.com/in/mkishi/){: .cv_link target="_blank" }.
 Now, onto the details.